Designing with you in mind

 By validating and rating Ackadia I am working to make this site accessible to all.
 I am also looking at support for Internet phones, text to speech and related technologies.
 If you are in these fields, drop me a line.

-(Of the four above, only Safesurf remain, the first two now going to a toy site, the third ceased, as such.)
+(Of the four above, none now remain.
+The first two go to some toy site, the third ceased, and the last down and 404.)